michaelh23/bms_processingclass/content/activities/index.md

 Take out graph paper.

 Draw an ice cream cone with one triangle and one ellipse for the ice cream and one ellipse for the cherry on top.
-Indicate what colors the shapes should be.
+Color your drawing.

-Write the code for your ice cream cone on the back of your graph paper or on the separate sheet of paper.
+Write the code for your ice cream cone on the separate sheet of paper.

 Open a new sketch in open processing and enter your code.
 When you run your code, does the cone look correct?
 If not, fix your code.

-Once your code looks correct, create variables for all of your function arguments such as x,y positions, width and height, r,g,b for colors.
+Once your code looks correct, take out another sheet of paper and create variables for all of your function arguments such as x,y positions, width and height, r,g,b for colors.

-Think about and be able to answer:
+Then, incorporate your variables in your open processing sketch.

-- What's different about the ```w``` and ```h``` between the ice cream and the cherry?
-Why?
+Turn in stapled your graph, regular code, and code with variables.

 Save your sketch as "IceCreamCone"